containers/podman-desktop-extension-ai-lab/README.md

 LLMs AI models are heavy resource consumers both in terms of memory and CPU.
 Each of the provided models consumes about 4GiB of memory and requires at least 4 CPUs to run.

-So we recommend that no more that 3 simultaneous models running concurrently and a minimum of 12Gb of memory and at least 4 CPUs for the Podman machine.
+So we recommend that a minimum of 12GB of memory and at least 4 CPUs for the Podman machine.

+As an additional recommended practice, do nor run more than 3 simultaneous models concurrently.

 Please note that this is not relevant for WSL on Windows as the WSL technology the memory and CPU with the host desktop.

 ## Installation